cedar-policy/rfcs/text/0061-functions.md

 ### Validation and Analysis

-The validator typechecks functions at use-sites via inlining.
+The validator typechecks macros at use-sites via inlining.
-This means that functions can be polymorphic.
+This means that macros can be polymorphic.
 For example, one could write the following, where `eq` is used in the first instance with a pair of entities, and in the second instance with a pair of strings.
 ```
 def eq(?a, ?b) ?a == ?b ;